Departmental Lecturer in Contemporary Islamic Studies

 - Contemporary Approaches to the Qur’ān and Sunnah. ed.
 Mahmoud Ayoub.
 Herndon, VA: IIIT, 2012.
 (American Journal of Islamic Social Sciences (AJISS) 30:3 ).

-Dr al-Azami frequently contributes op-ed pieces to news outlets, especially those with a special interest in the Middle East.
+Dr al-Azami occasionally contributes op-ed pieces to news outlets.
 He also engages in consultancy regarding the Gulf region and with respect to Islam and Muslim communities in the West, particularly with the educational and charity sectors.